Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Reforestation for biodiversity conservation

 Therefore, together with PAMS and the local people we want to reforest 6,200 hectares of land and better protect the existing forest.
-In this way we enlarge and protect the habitat of all those plants and animals.
+In this way we increase and protect the habitat of all those plants and animals.
 Besides, we help communities on their way with agroforestry.
 This is a sustainable alternative to regular agriculture, in which farmers need far less land and existing forest no longer needs to be affected.

 The locals play the leading part in this project: they grow, plant and protect the trees.
 Not only does the project render more biodiversity in this way, it also procures better living conditions for the people, who get extra work and income from the project.